clementgallet/libTAS/docs/guides/how.md

 1. **Lock and sync X server connections**.
-We want to control as much as possible the interactions with the rest of the system, so we must empty what is pending between the game and the X server, and prevent more events to be generated.
+We want to control as much as possible the interactions with the rest of the system, so we must empty what is pending between the game and the X server, and prevent more events from being generated.
 The connections themselves to the X server cannot be saved or restored, so we try to keep them at the same state everytime.